LucScu/vhost2s3/README.md

 ### What is Vhost2s3
 Vhost2s3 (`vhost2s3`) is a free bash script that secures your vhosts data.
-It puts all content of your vhost directories to your Amazon S3 bucket with automatic backups.
+It puts all content of your vhosts directories to your Amazon S3 bucket with automatic backups.

-If you own a shared server you need to backup all your customers data.
+If you own a shared server you have to backup all your customers data automatically and chronically.
 Vhost2s3 make it simple with just few settings in `config-demo` file.